The Miniaturist (TV series): Plot

-Nella writes to a miniaturist to order only three items, and with time she receives multiple of them, without having ordered them, to decorate the cabinet as a doll house.
-Nella is surprised that each parcel includes a mysterious note as she receives the dolls of her house members predicting something, making it similar to the house they live in.
+Nella writes to a miniaturist to order three exquisite miniatures for her dollhouse, and with time she receives multiple of them, without having ordered them, to decorate the dollhouse.
+Nella is surprised that each parcel includes a mysterious note as she receives the items and the dolls of her house members predicting something, making it similar to the household they live in.